bwbre/sideProjects/README.md

 # sideProjects
 Will contain various side projects, usually for practice and learning.

+MAPGENERATOR:
+    currently experimenting with cell automata simulation. idea is to modify it and most likely combine it with other procgen methods like i saw from some videos online. ultimately i want to see if i can randomize the cell's behaviour and movement to randomly generate a map.
+        --possible approach: have the cell(s?) carve out paths in the grids and create walls when/if it changes directions.
+            --modify or simplify the paths carved out so paths are cleaner.
+            --figure out how to ensure pathing is random and that it ideally doesnt go over prev paths (for now)

 BANKING SYSTEM:
 Design a banking system that simulates basic banking operations such as account creation, deposits, withdrawals, and balance inquiries.